Montpellier Gay Travel

 Traveling between cities in France is quite convenient by bus.
-I traveled all around the Mediterranean coast using Flixbus buses, which are almost always exactly on time, comfortable, civilized and safe.
+I traveled all around the Mediterranean coast using FlixBus buses, which are almost always exactly on time, comfortable, civilized, and safe.
 They’re also pretty cheap.
-Book your ticket!

 France LGBT Rights

-Congrats France!
-You’re one of the gay-friendliest countries in the world!
-France repealed old sodomy laws back during the French Revolution in the late 1700’s.
+France is one of the most gay-friendly countries in the world!
 Today, same-sex couples can adopt children.
-Proudly, France was the first country in the world to declassify being transgender as a mental illness!
+Proudly, France was the also the world’s first nation to declassify being transgender as a mental illness.